-Farm law protests: Delhi Police to issue look out notice against farm leaders named in FIR
+Farm laws: Opposition parties to boycott president’s address in Parliament on Friday, says Congress

 Union Home Minister Amit Shah visited two Delhi hospitals to enquire about the health of the injured police personnel.

+Ghulam Nabi Azad, the leader of Opposition in Rajya Sabha, on Thursday said that several Opposition parties will boycott the president’s address in the Parliament on Friday.
+“The major reason behind this decision is that the [farm] bills were passed forcibly in House, without Opposition,” he said.

-The Delhi Police on Thursday said they will issue look out circulars against the farmer leaders who have been named in first information reports registered in connection with the violence that broke out during the tractor parade on Republic Day.
-The farmer leaders will also be asked to surrender their passports, the police said.
+Meanwhile, Delhi Police issued look out circulars against the farmer leaders who were named in a first information report registered in connection with the violence that broke out during the tractor parade on Republic Day.
+The leaders will also be asked to surrender their passports.

 The police have alleged that farmer leaders made inflammatory speeches, and were involved in the violence during the tractor parade that left 394 of its personnel injured.
 Farmers, however, have denied the allegations, and blamed “antisocial elements” for the chaos.